 Any problems with a network connection in halls of residence should be reported to the halls reception and a network tester will investigate and report physical faults to the IT Service.
 Visit the accommodation website for further details.

-Newcastle University is a member of the JANET Roaming Service (JRS) which is part of the international roaming service eduroam.
-Students can use eduroam over wireless to login at Newcastle using their local Login Name and Password.
-Students can also connect at other Universities that provide the eduroam service using their Newcastle University credentials.
+Students can use eduroam at Newcastle University using their local Login Name and Password.
+Students can also connect at other Universities that provide the eduroam service using their Newcastle University login.

 To help keep the campus network secure, you should use updated anti-virus software and take some common sense security precautions when online.
 We recommend the use of Forefront AV/Microsoft Security Essentials which can be downloaded directly from the Microsoft web site.
 AV definitions can be downloaded from here for installation on non-networked machines.